AkshayHinduja/akshayhinduja.github.io/index.md

 Apart from research, I enjoy spending time outdoors, be it on foot or my mountain bike!
 From time to time, I also enjoy painting, astrophotography and reading!

+I am currently in the final year of my program and looking for opportunities starting in summer 2024!

 ![sliceoflife](/assets/images/sliceoflife.png)

 ## News